NeuralEnsemble/pype9/README.rst

    exc_spikes = brunel_ai.component_array('Exc').recording('spike_output')
    inh_spikes = brunel_ai.component_array('Inh').recording('spike_output')

-See `Getting Started`_ in the Pype9 docs for more examples and pipelines.
+See `Creating Simulations in Python`_ in the Pype9 docs for more examples and pipelines.

 Documentation
 =============